Antártida (album)

-Antártida is the soundtrack album by Welsh multi-instrumentalist and composer John Cale.
+Antártida is the soundtrack album by the Welsh multi-instrumentalist and composer John Cale.
 It was released in September 1995 on Belgian independent label Les Disques du Crépuscule.
 It is the original music score for Manuel Huerga's film Antártida.
 On this album played several musicians, such as Sterling Morrison and Maureen Tucker from The Velvet Underground and Cale's collaborators Chris Spedding, Erik Sanko and David Soldier.
 It also featured one song ("Antarctica Starts Here") from Cale's 1973 album Paris 1919.

 Track listing

 All tracks composed by John Cale, except where indicated.